The theory underlying Midnight Basketball® is very simple in the short term and very sophisticated over the longer term.

 ‘Midnight Basketball teaches kids life skills,’ [potential inference ’because otherwise these kids wouldn’t have a hope….]

-‘Youth participants of Midnight Basketball go home exhausted and happy and go to sleep.
+‘Participants of Midnight Basketball go home exhausted and happy and go to sleep.
 This is a benefit to all.’ [potential inference ‘because if they are worn out, they won’t be out taking drugs, drinking and causing trouble.]

 Regardless of fact or perception, when you continually build a narrative around juvenile justice, policing, keeping kids off the streets, tiring them out - what is the real story you are telling about these teenagers?
 And, why then would we expect them to not be tarnished by it?

 And our society seems to be polarising even further between the ‘haves’ and the ‘have-nots’.
-The growth in migration to Australia, especially through asylum seekers and refugees, and the continued struggles of many Indigenous people and systemically-labelled poor white families has created a large, visible underclass of young people.
+The growth in migration to Australia, especially through asylum seekers and refugees, and the continued struggles of many Indigenous people and systemically-labelled poor white families has created a large, visible underclass of teenagers.
 They are often demonised, unfairly.
 Witness the ‘African Gangs’ media led debate in Victoria which aims to highlight problems, look for solutions, and enhance the outcomes for all Victorians in those locales, but is so easily themed and referenced by negative tagging.
-So, ironically, any program that is identified with assisting disengaged and disadvantaged young people runs the real risk of reinforcing their situation and ‘tagging’ them forever as not mainstream.
+So, ironically, any program that is identified with assisting disengaged and disadvantaged teenagers runs the real risk of reinforcing their situation and ‘tagging’ them forever as not mainstream.

 This is a burden and barrier to intergenerational change and uplift we need to reduce not reinforce.